Aseprite Importers

 If any error occurs when the plugin starts (for example if there are problems with the Aseprite command or missing dependencies in the scene tree), a warning will be visualized in place of the plugin.
 Head to the Output Panel to learn how to fix the error.

-If you select a proper target node and no "Aseprite" section is shown in the inspector, maybe the functionality is disabled.
-Chech that Popochiu -> Importer -> Enable Aseprite Importer
+If you open a proper target scene and the dock is not shown, maybe the functionality is disabled.
+Check that Popochiu -> Importer -> Enable Aseprite Importer option is flagged in the Editor Settings.

-Using the Importer
+Setting the Importer up

-For PopochiuRoom node, the interface is only slightly different, showing two more flags for each tag (1 below):
+The Room importer shows two more flags for each tag (1 below):

 This prop will be visible and This prop will be clickable flags will make the imported prop visible and interactive, respectively.